 I am past the pregnancy phase of life.
 (If you have kids, you understand what I mean.)

-But I know when my wife was pregnant one of the big issues she had was back pain.
-While digging in Pubmed, I came across an article that just came out on what pregnant women can do about back pain.
+But I know when my wife was pregnant, her biggest issue was back pain.
+While digging in Pubmed, I came across an article that just came out on what pregnant women can do to relieve their back pain.

 - I thought this was an interesting statement, “Acetaminophen is safe for use in pregnancy but lacks evidence of efficacy.”
 Something to think about but check with your doctor first.